 Every person has their own way.
 If your friends have discovered what is right for them and give you their advice, do listen, but don´t take everything they say for granted.
 Your parents and your grandparents have lived a lot and you do learn from them, but even they cannot define what you have to do in your life and how you can reach your goals.
 Life stories and your friend’s experiences, family members, and successful people are all different.

 It is good if you have someone who inspires you with a positive attitude and success, but doesn’t look for role models.
 Never compare yourself to others.
 The way to your success and attainment of your goals is only inside of you.

 If you think that it is not the right moment to start making your dreams and plans come true, it is high time you start reaching your goals.
 There will always be something that hinders you from starting and proceeding.

 Ignore it.
-Make lists, plans, and schedules, follow them and get every day closer to your aim.
-If you want to go to the gym or make a photography course, but have too much work – make an experiment of having an intensive week doing everything at once.
+Make lists, plans, and schedules, follow them, and get every day closer to your aim.
+If you want to go to the gym or take a photography course, but have too much work – make an experiment of having an intensive week doing everything at once.
 You will be surprised at your time management skills.

-This is not always envy or bad intentions.
-It may be just the way they are used to talking, thinking and living.
-If it is difficult for you to ignore such folks without irritations, don´t share your plans with everyone .
-Do more that you talk.
+This is not always envied or bad intentions.
+It may be just the way they are used to talking, thinking, and living.
+If it is difficult for you to ignore such folks without irritations, don´t share your plans with everyone.
+Do more than you talk.

-Time-killers are not only typical the Technology ones, but it could also be multi-tasking or the necessity to do everything perfect , or being too scrupulous .
+Time-killers are not only typical the Technology ones, but it could also be multi-tasking or the necessity to do everything perfectly, or being too scrupulous.
 Observe and define the exact type of habits you need to employ to reach your goals.